Revealing Choice Bracketing: Results

 The tests of our predictions thus far assume that utility is not observed.
 When utility is known, as in our Shopping Experiment, narrow and broad bracketing each make unique predictions in each decision.\footnote{Narrow-bracketed maximization implies $x_{a}^{1,1}=1$, $x_{a}^{1,2}=6$, $x_{a}^{3,1}=5,$ and $x_{a}^{3,2}=4$.
 Broad-bracketed maximization implies $x_{a}^{1,1}=0,x_{a}^{1,2}=10,x_{a}^{3,1}=10,$ and $x_{a}^{3,2}=0$.} To test the models, we compare how far each subject's choices are from each model's predictions (Table \ref{tab:ShoppingTests}).

-Testing all implications of narrow bracketing in each of Decisions 1 and 3, 23\% and 64\% of subjects are respectively within one error of the predictions of narrow-bracketed maximization, while 21\% are consistent in both.
-Allowing two errors raises pass rates to 59\% for Decision 1 and 49\% for both.\footnote{The sharp difference between 1- and 2- error tests in Decision 1 but not Decision 3 results from the fact that 40 subjects selected $x_{a}^{1,1}=2,x_{o}^{1,1}=4$, which is the second-best available bundle from a narrow bracketer's perspective but is two lines away from the best bundle of $x_{a}^{1,1}=1,x_{o}^{1,1}=6$ -- due to the discreteness of the budget set, 1 apple and 5 oranges was between these bundles.
-We note that this deviation is in the opposite direction of that predicted by broad or partial-narrow bracketing, and 32 of these subjects also selected $x_{a}^{1,2}=x_{o}^{1,2}=6$.} Testing the full set of implications of narrow-bracketed maximization on all choices made in the experiment, 40\% of subjects are within two errors of being consistent with all implications of narrow-bracketed maximization.
+Testing the point predictions of narrow bracketing in each of Decisions 1 and 3, 23\% and 64\% of subjects are respectively within one error of the predictions of narrow-bracketing, while 21\% are consistent in both.
+Allowing for two errors raises pass rates to 59\% for Decision 1 and 49\% for both.\footnote{The sharp difference between one- and two-error tests in Decision 1 but not Decision 3 results from the fact that 40 subjects selected $x_{a}^{1,1}=2,x_{o}^{1,1}=4$, which is the second-best available bundle from a narrow bracketer's perspective but is two lines away from the best bundle of $x_{a}^{1,1}=1,x_{o}^{1,1}=6$ -- due to the discreteness of the budget set, one apple and five oranges is between these bundles.
+We note that this deviation is in the opposite direction of that predicted by broad or partial-narrow bracketing, and 32 of these subjects also selected $x_{a}^{1,2}=x_{o}^{1,2}=6$.} Looking at the full set of implications of narrow-bracketing on all choices made in the experiment, 40\% of subjects are within two errors of passing.

 In contrast, 21\%, 24\%, and 14\% of subjects are within one error of being consistent with broadly-bracketed maximization in Decisions 1, 3, and both, respectively.
-When allowing for 2 errors, those numbers remain similar.
-Using all decisions in the experiment, only 15\% of subjects are within two errors of being consistent with all implications of broad-bracketed maximization.
+When allowing for two errors, those numbers remain similar.
+Using all decisions in the experiment, only 16\% of subjects are within two errors of being consistent with all implications of broad-bracketed maximization.
+PNB describes less than 2\% of the remaining subjects.

-Partial-narrow bracketing appears to describe few additional subjects beyond those consistent with narrow and broad bracketing in each test.
-In Decisions 1, 3, and both respectively, when allowing for one error, only 1\%, 2\%, and 1\% of subjects are consistent with partial-narrow bracketing but neither narrow nor broad bracketing.
-When testing the full implications of each model, partial-narrow bracketing accommodates at most one additional subject whether allowing for 0, 1, or 2 errors.